Japan Society for the Promotion of Science

 (1)Presidents of Japanese universities

-Quota: Up to four nominations
+Quota: Up to eight nominations

-*one from all research areas including the above-mentioned three research areas
+*two from all research areas including the above-mentioned three research areas

 (2)Directors of Japanese academic societies